teaching-on-testbeds/cloud-chi/index.md

 spec:
   selector:
     matchLabels:
-      app: gourmetgram-kube-app
+      app: gourmetgram-app
   replicas: 1
   template:
     metadata:
       labels:
-        app: gourmetgram-kube-app
+        app: gourmetgram-app
 ```

-Our Deployment will give all pods it creates the label `gourmetgram-kube-app`.
+Our Deployment will give all pods it creates the label `gourmetgram-app`.
 Note that this app label was specified in the "selector" part of the Service definition; this makes sure that traffic directed to the Service will be passed to the correct pods.

 Our current Deployment uses 1 **replicas**, or copies of the pod.